Artifact-Virtual/arcx_token/report.md

 ## Executive Summary

 ### Project Status
 The ARCx token ecosystem is fully operational on Base L2 with all core components functional.
 A comprehensive script consolidation reduced codebase complexity by 73% while maintaining full functionality.
-All critical infrastructure issues have been resolved, and complete token accountability has been achieved through comprehensive audit trail implementation.
+All critical infrastructure issues have been resolved, and complete token accountability has been achieved through battle-tested comprehensive audit trail implementation.

 ### Key Metrics
 - **Total Token Supply:** 1,100,000 ARCx (1.1% of max supply)